Love it or hate it, keyword research is a necessary part of the SEO content planning process.

 That’s because your target keywords not only give search engines an indication of what your content is about but ultimately serve the purpose of attracting more visitors to your website.

-Creating a keyword list with the best keywords is absolutely essential.
-And the best keywords are those with very little competition while receiving a high volume of organic traffic.
+Creating a high volume keywords list is absolutely essential.
+This means finding the best keywords with very little competition and a high volume of organic traffic.

 In this guide, I’m going to walk you through how to identify low competition, high traffic keywords to target in your SEO content.